JaviLib/bitcoinnodefromscratch/README.md

 Copy the iso image from hdd/ssd to flash/usb drive.
 The command `sudo dd if=~/Downloads/*.iso(iso image location) of=/dev/sda bs=1M status=progress`
 DD is a dangerous command so be careful when using it .
-The usb has to be mounted and use `fdisk -l` or `lsblk` to identify the usb device.
+The usb has to be mounted and use sudo`fdisk -l` or `lsblk` to identify the usb device.

 # Docker Installation
 Install docker & docker compose.
 Follow the link https://docs.docker.com/engine/install/debian/ for how to.